Sin offering and salvation

 A bull and a red heifer

 The Edenic sin offering pattern is immediately evident in the case of the heifer, not only in the treatment of the blood, but also in the specific instruction to burn both flesh and the hide.
 However, unlike the bull of the Day of Atonement, the priests needed to keep the ashes separate, so they did not burn the heifer in the place where they burnt the other refuse.
 Instead, its distinctive characteristics were used to mark it out as an offering that must not find its way onto the altar5.
 As a bovine, it was suitable for a corporate offering (Lev 4:13-14) and, thanks to the infant Israel’s recent Egyptian background, its redness ensured they recognised it as an intended sacrifice, for Herodotus records that the Egyptians sacrificed bulls (in their case to Tryphon) and that only red ones without any spot of other colour were acceptable6.
-However, as Moses Law did not permit a heifer for a burnt offering, this otherwise-ideal animal was unacceptable on the altar (Lev 1:3).
+However, as Moses Law did not permit a heifer for a burnt offering, this otherwise-ideal animal was unacceptable on the altar (Lev 1:3)

 A bird set free and a goat sent out

 As a scaled down version of the red heifer procedure, the ‘two birds’ illustrate how a composite sacrifice translated into an Edenic sin offering.
 When the cost of the required sin offering was unaffordable, the individual could bring two less valuable animals instead, a guilt offering comprising a sub-standard sin offering and a burnt offering to atone for this unavoidable misdemeanour (Lev 5:7-11).
 The blood ascending into the heavens identifies the slain bird as the sin offering and therefore the freed bird as the burnt offering.
 There is logic to setting the burnt offing free, for if the sin offering was intentionally useless for the altar, then it was pointless to sacrifice a life to atone for its inadequacy.
+Furthermore, this ensured no benefit accrued through the burnt offering component.

 Understanding how the Law treated a composite Edenic sin offering enables us to recognise the enigmatic scapegoat procedure (Lev 16:5, 7-10, 15-27) as precisely that.
 Aaron took the blood of the goat sacrificed for sin into the Tent before burning the flesh and hide like refuse.
 He then pronounced the people’s sins over the ‘escape goat’7, as for a standard burnt offering, before setting it free.